I'm a computer geek who absolutely loves all things tech, and equally loves to share what I learn in the tech space.

 The First Day on the Job for a Self-Taught Web Developer

-4. Tech Industry is Hot, Growing & Worldwide
+4. Tech Industry Is Hot, Growing, and Worldwide

 6. Work in Any Industry

-Even outside of the traditional tech industry jobs, there are tons of jobs in other sectors that require technology skills.
-Think it about it, healthcare, restaurants, automotive, entertainment, etc. Every single industry in existence needs and/or already has a website, apps, an I.T. department, etc.
+Even outside of the traditional tech industry jobs, there are tons of jobs in other sectors that require technical skills.
+Think about it; healthcare, restaurants, automotive, entertainment, etc. Every single industry in existence needs and/or already has a website, apps, an I.T. department, etc.

 Tech companies can typically afford to reward their employees with far better benefits than most companies.
-Additionally, tech companies tend to offer perks that regular companies never offer, such as technologically advanced workplaces, in-house cafeterias (many Silicon Valley area tech companies offer free food), break rooms complete with gaming console, in house fitness facilities, etc.
+Additionally, tech companies tend to offer perks that regular companies never offer, such as technologically advanced workplaces, in-house cafeterias (many Silicon Valley area tech companies offer free food), break rooms complete with a gaming console, in-house fitness facilities, etc.